braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/testing_and_more/rate-limiting.md

 **And the following scenario occurs:**

-- A user triggers the same Campaign, Campaign ABC three times over the course of a week.
+- A user triggers the same campaign, Campaign ABC three times over the course of a week.
 - This user triggers Campaign ABC once on Monday, once on Wednesday, and once on Thursday.

 __Then, the expected behavior is that:__

-- This user will receive the Campaign sends that triggered on Monday and Wednesday.
+- This user will receive the campaign sends that triggered on Monday and Wednesday.
-- This user will not receive the third Campaign send on Thursday because the user has already received two push Campaign sends that week.
+- This user will not receive the third campaign send on Thursday because the user has already received two push campaign sends that week.

 {% endtab %}
 {% endtabs %}